webplatform/docs/tutorials/typography/fontface/index.md

 });
 </pre>

-will invoke the load, and then define and execute the anonymous function when the load is done.
+will invoke the load, wait for it to complete, and only execute the anonymous function when the load is done.

 Now, what should the function do?
 At the very least, it should add the now loaded font to the FontFaceSet via the fonts list, like this.